BEST ZURICH DAY TOURS – WHERE TO GO & TRAVEL TIPS

 There are a few more things to see up Jungfraujoch.

-- These include an Alpine museum, an Ice Palace, and you can even do a few more winter sporty activities once up there.
+ℹ️ Up Jungfraujoch are an Alpine museum, and the Ice Palace, and you can even do a few more winter sporty activities (even in the summer months!) once up there.

 Though Lucerne is beautiful, please do not skip the mountains close by and visit at least one of them, e.g., Mount Pilatus.